No products in the cart.

 Hawaiian legislators only ban sunscreens oxybenzone and octinoxate

 The simple answer is “no.” Not all sunscreens are harmful to the reefs.
-Natural mineral sunscreens like the minerals used in Goddess Garden’s products are safe for the reefs and people alike.
+Mineral sunscreens like the ones used in Goddess Garden’s products are safe for the reefs and people alike.
 We can protect ourselves and the reefs, and most people won’t even notice a difference.
 There are currently 16 sunscreens the FDA will allow as an active ingredient for sun protection.
 Of those, only eight are used regularly and only two of those eight protect against UVA rays, the rays that cause skin cancer and premature aging.[ii]
-The legislative ban in Hawaii affects two of the 16 ingredients—oxybenzone and octinoxate—leaving plenty of sun protection options, including zinc that protects from cancer-causing UVA rays.
+The legislative ban in Hawaii affects two of the 16 ingredients—oxybenzone and octinoxate—leaving plenty of sun protection options, including zinc, that protect from cancer-causing UVA rays.

 What’s really happening in Hawaii with sunscreen?

 Even though this has only recently gained attention, there has been a lot of effort happening behind the scenes.
 In January of 2017, Senator Espero, along with Senators English, Chang and others, introduced a bill to ban reef-harming chemical sunscreens like oxybenzone from being used or sold in marine life conservation districts.
 It passed through the Senate and the House of Representatives, but narrowly missed becoming a bill.